akgmage/data-structures-and-algorithms/README.md

 - Deque : A deque is a dynamic array whose size can be efficiently changed at both ends of the array.
 Like a vector, a deque provides the functions push_back and pop_back, but it also includes the functions push_front and pop_front which are not available in a vector.
 - Stack : A stack is a data structure that provides two O(1) time operations: adding an element to the top, and removing an element from the top.
 It is only possible to access the top element of a stack.
 - Queue : A queue also provides two O(1) time operations: adding an element to the end of the queue, and removing the first element in the queue.
 It is only possible to access the first and last element of a queue.
+- Priority queue : A priority queue maintains a set of elements.
+The supported operations are insertion and, depending on the type of the queue, retrieval and removal of either the minimum or maximum element.
+Insertion and removal take O(logn) time, and retrieval takes O(1) time.
+While an ordered set efficiently supports all the operations of a priority queue, the benefit of using a priority queue is that it has smaller constant factors.
+A priority queue is usually implemented using a heap structure that is much simpler than a balanced binary tree used in an ordered set.

 # Sorting